james-jw/xq-renjin/README.md

 In order to provide a seamless scripting experience, all R objects are often automatically mapped to XQuery maps or arrays if applicable.
 This allows for the use of the `?` operator when querying objects or arrays.

-So in the above example, you could access the a column like so:
+If you expand on the above example, you could access the `a` column with the following:

 ```xquery
 ...